ai-med/ReLayNet/README.md

 "ReLayNet: retinal layer and fluid segmentation of macular optical coherence tomography using fully convolutional networks," Biomed.
 Opt.
 Express 8, 3627-3642 (2017)

-If you face any issues running the code, let me know my posting in issues.
+If you face any issues running the code, let me know by posting in issues.

 Enjoy!!! :)